SwiftPackageIndex/PackageList/README.md

 # The Swift Package Index

-Adding a new package to the Swift Package Index is straightforward.
-Every package indexed by this site comes from a list of package repository URLs, stored in a [publicly available JSON file](https://github.com/SwiftPackageIndex/PackageList/blob/main/packages.json).
+Anyone can add a package to the [Swift Package Index](https://swiftpackageindex.com).
+Every package indexed by the site comes from a list of package repository URLs, stored in a [publicly available JSON file](https://github.com/SwiftPackageIndex/PackageList/blob/main/packages.json).
 To add a package to the index, add a URL to a package repository to that file.

 Please feel free to submit your own, or other people's repositories to this list.
-There are a few requirements, but they are simple.
+There are a few requirements, but they aren't onerous.

 The easiest way to validate that packages meet the requirements is to run the validation tool included in this repository.
 Fork [this repository](https://github.com/SwiftPackageIndex/PackageList/) and clone your fork locally.
 Then edit `packages.json` and add the package URL(s) to the JSON.
 Finally, in the directory where you have the clone of your fork of this repository, run the following command: